 For the 2026 tax year, Massachusetts charges income taxes at a flat rate of 5%, meaning that the tax rate is the same regardless of whether your employee earns $50,000, $100,000, or more.

-Below are the details of Massachusetts:
+Below are the details of Massachusetts.
+Keep it in mind when you use the Pay calculator, Massachusetts:

 Massachusetts has a flat income tax rate, meaning everyone pays the same percentage of their income as state income tax.
 The Massachusetts Income Tax rate is applied to your taxable income after federal deductions.
 Be sure to input your gross income accurately when using a paycheck calculator for Massachusetts.